Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The best headphones are something Logitech knows all about.
-Adopting ear-expert Ultimate Ear is proving to be a high performance move for Logitech.
+Adopting ear-expert Ultimate Ear is proving to be a high-performance move for Logitech.
 The quality of the products has been great so far, if a bit astronomical in price.
-At some point I should drum up some sale-through numbers.
-Yet despite being in the red or black, the quality has been golden.
+Although, the Creative Labs MP-250 wireless sport Bluetooth headphones have an affordable price point.
+At some point, I should drum up some sale-through numbers.
+Yet despite being in red or black, the quality has been golden.

 So it’s with firm confidence and a great deal of schoolboy giddiness, pouring from our ears, that we tackle the flagship offering from Ultimate Ear and Logitech.
 This is the Logitech UE 9000 wireless Bluetooth over-ear headphones.

 The UE 9000 set comes packed with an assortment of goods.
-You get the stylish wireless headphones, optional cable with in-line mic and media controls, a carrying case, USB charging cable, user manual and microfiber cloth for keeping the unit free of dust and finger-smudges.
+You get stylish wireless headphones, an optional cable with in-line mic and media controls, a carrying case, a USB charging cable, a user manual, and a microfiber cloth for keeping the unit free of dust and finger smudges.
 The carrying case is nowhere near as snazzy as the glossy hard plastic case with the velvety interior, which comes with the UE 900 earbud headphones.
 But the cables are virtually the same and work like you would expect when not using wireless Bluetooth.

 These are an attractive pair of cans.
-The smoked colored brushed metal, where the “UE” logo is discretely featured, adds to the distinguished flare.
-Moreover, I like the color scheme with the black, blues and chrome highlights.
+The smoked-colored brushed metal, where the “UE” logo is discretely featured, adds to the distinguished flare.
+Moreover, I like the color scheme with the black, blues, and chrome highlights.
 The adjustable headband is all black until you adjust it from the smallest fit to suit a larger head.
 Then you’re also greeted by a more chrome underneath.
 The headband itself features a diminished strip of padding.
-I was worried such absence in padding lead to discomfort…
+I was worried such an absence of padding lead to discomfort…

-Call quality and music playback is a real treat–and wireless to boot!
+Call quality and music playback are a real treat–and wireless to boot!
 Looking to go on a city-bound bike ride while grooving to your favorites?
 No problem the 14dB noise isolation tech is working overtime.
 I had no problems hearing callers or my beloved music tracks while speeding through the metropolis.
-Unfortunately, like many other headphones, callers on the receiving end may have a hard time hearing you over the wind rushing through the transmitter.
+Unfortunately, like many other top headphones for podcasting, callers on the receiving end may have a hard time hearing you over the wind rushing through the transmitter.
 But for music, there is no issue.
-You’re in for earful.
+You’re in for an earful.

 Plus the controls for it all are right at your fingertips.
 On the lower portion of the right earpiece, you will find three small buttons.
-They function just like the three buttons on the inline mice.
+They function just like the three buttons on the inline mic.
 All you need is there.
-Answer, hang up and mute calls.
-You can also pause media tracks, skip them of play a previous track.
-Couple this with your smartphones voice communications features and you’re well on your way to enjoying voice-activated wireless media laziness.
+Answer, hang up, and mute calls.
+You can also pause media tracks, skip them or play a previous track.
+Couple this with your smartphone’s voice communications features and you’re well on your way to enjoying voice-activated wireless media laziness.
 Musically, aside from partying like a true rockstar, what could be better?

 The Logitech UE 9000 Headphones are available at Logitech for $399.